Music history of the United States in the 1970s: Soft rock and singer-songwriter

+Bob Dylan performing in Hard Rain--the first television special he starred in, 1976.

 Soft rock was prominently featured on many Top 40 and contemporary hit radio stations throughout the 1970s.
 Soft rock often used acoustic instruments and placed emphasis on melody and harmonies.
 Major soft rock artists of the 1970s included Carole King, James Taylor, Billy Joel, Chicago, America and Fleetwood Mac, whose Rumours (1977) was the best selling album of the decade.
 (See the country music section of this article for more about country music that crossed over onto the pop charts.)
 Bob Dylan's 1975–1976 Rolling Thunder Revue reunited him with a number of folk-rock acts from his early days of performing, most notably Joan Baez.

 A large number of country-pop and soft rock songs fit into the singer-songwriter classification – that is, songs written and recorded by the same person.
 Some of the most successful singer-songwriter artists were Jackson Browne, Eric Carmen, Jim Croce, John Denver, Steve Goodman, Arlo Guthrie, Joel, Dave Mason, Don McLean, Joni Mitchell, Paul Simon, Taylor and Neil Young.
 Some artists – including King, Kris Kristofferson and Gordon Lightfoot — had previously been primarily songwriters but began releasing albums and songs of their own.
 King's album Tapestry became one of the top-selling albums of the decade, and the song "It's Too Late" became one of the 1970s biggest songs.
 McLean's 1971 song "American Pie," inspired by the death of Buddy Holly, became one of popular music's most-recognized songs of the 20th century, thanks to its abstract and vivid storytelling, which center around "The Day the Music Died" and popular music of the rock era.

 The early 1970s marked the departure of Diana Ross from The Supremes and the breakup of Simon & Garfunkel.
 Ross, Simon and Art Garfunkel all continued hugely successful recording careers throughout the decade and beyond.
 Several of their songs are listed among the biggest hits of the 1970s: Simon & Garfunkel's "Bridge Over Troubled Water," Simon's solo hit "50 Ways to Leave Your Lover," and Ross' "Ain't No Mountain High Enough."